Cannes Festival Villa A/C WIFI

-This is indeed a true hidden gem in the heart of beautiful Cannes within the lovely village of Le Cannet.
+This is indeed a true hidden gem in the heart of the lovely village of Le Cannet on the hill that overlooks Cannes but not so far as Mougins!

-This 17th Century village house has been refurbished in the last years whilst still retaining a charming Provencal feel - the property has 3 well-designed modern bathrooms and a well-equipped kitchen.
+This 17th Century village house has been refurbished in the last years whilst still retaining a charming Provencal feel - the property has 3 well-designed modern bedrooms each with a bathroom and a well-equipped kitchen.

 The villa is presented over 3 levels with sea views from the 2 upper level bedrooms.
 The 3rd bedroom is at garden level.
-All bedrooms can be made up either with king or 2 single beds.
+All bedrooms can be made up either with a kingsize bed or 2 single beds.
 The villa has a sea-view from the upper level bedrooms.

 The outdoor area is really lovely with suspended garden and terrace area.